 Transparency initiative would end long-standing practice of "offshoring" Governor staff salaries to state agencies to mask the Governor's budget

-"That's more than $5 million being taken away from agencies that need it, like the Department of Children and Family Services that investigates child abuse; or the Department of Aging that cares for Illinois' seniors," Comptroller Mendoza said.
-"This ill-advised practice siphons money from health care, environmental protection, juvenile justice, economic development and public safety."
+"That's more than $5 million being secretly taken away from agencies that need it, like the Department of Children and Family Services that investigates child abuse; or the Department of Aging that cares for Illinois' seniors," Comptroller Mendoza said.
+"This ill-advised practice is silently siphoning money from health care, environmental protection, juvenile justice, economic development and public safety."

 To be clear, this initiative is not intended to criticize employees who have found themselves offshored.
 In many cases, they accepted jobs with the governor's office not knowing their salaries would be offshored to other agencies.

 "Offshoring is wrong.
 It was wrong when Governor Quinn did it.
 It was wrong when Governor Blagojevich did it.
 It was wrong when Governor Ryan did it.
 And it’s still wrong when Governor Rauner does it," Comptroller Mendoza said.
 "This deceptive practice needs to stop."

 This initiative follows Comptroller Mendoza's Debt Transparency Act, which passed last year with unanimous or near-unanimous overrides.
 The state is already seeing the benefits of that reform as legislators on both sides of the aisle have more up-to-date numbers to craft a budget with and regular citizens have a clearer picture of the state’s finances.